 The décor is quite striking at Fin, especially the stone wall behind the sushi bar.
 The flowers and natural elements create a peaceful atmosphere.
 For such a beautiful restaurant, however, the food was quite disappointing.
 I am not certain if this was the case because it was a to-go order, although it should not make a difference.
 The flavor of the roll was bland, and the texture was the same through out.
 The coating on the shrimp was mushy.
 The only part that stood out was the asparagus in the roll (in place of avocado), although fresh and crisp, it did not complement the shrimp tempura as well as the avocado.

 The good: The décor and atmosphere of the restaurant was inviting and warm.

 The bad: The flavor of the roll was bland, and the texture of the tempura was mushy.
-Other credible sources praised the restaurant and its chef, so I would be willing to try it again.
+Other praised the restaurant and its chef, so I would be willing to try it again.